valentina-b/book-my-wedding-wish/README.md

 **Page refreshing**

-If there are multiple regstered guests on the page, they can book each others' presents.
+If there are multiple registered guests on the page, they can book each others' presents.
 This happens because the page is not refreshing itself so the data is not always displayed updated in real time.
 If two guests open their registered guest views at the same time, one books a present - the other one will still have the active 'Book me!' link on his page view.
 By clicking on the link, he can override the booking of the first guest.

 **Editing present that is booked**

 The owners in their views have also displayed information about whether the present has been booked or not.
-If they want to edit tthe present - for example exchange the image or change the price - the booking information will not be removed.
+If they want to edit the present - for example exchange the image or change the price - the booking information will not be removed.
 I was thinking what would generally be a better user experience regarding that.
-Should the guest see their name has been removed - or should they keep the reserved present while the price might have jumped from 80€ to 300€.
-As in my personal opinion it might be too confusing to see your name has been removed for some reason and the unbooking process is fairly easy, I have decided not to update the b=present back to being available.
+Should the guest see their name has been removed - or should they keep the reserved present while the price might have jumped from €80 to €300.
+As in my opinion it might be too confusing to see your name has been removed for some reason and the unbooking process is fairly easy, I have decided not to update the b=present back to being available.
 This also might have some other solutions, like removing the booked presents from the guest view pages.

 **Discovered cross-browser issues:**

-*
-*
-*
-*

-**Discovered bugs:**

-*
-*
-*
-*
+* Styling form elements such as buttons, `textarea` and `select` tags required additional CSS solutions and efforts - solved!
+* Height and width values such as `fit-content` were problematic on Safari and Firefox browsers - solved!
+* SVGs displaying images via `clipPath` solution were invisible in Safari desktop browser.
+I haven't dived deeper into finding the SVG-related solution due to lack of time, so I've solved this by exchanging images with PNG files - solved, but can be improved!
+* Smooth scrolling (`html {scroll-behavior: smooth;}`) doesn't work in Internet Explorer and Safari - not solved.
+* When a user is filling in and submitting a form in Safari mobile browser, the view zooms in on click and stays that way unless the user doesn't zoom out.
+Can be a bit annoying if the user decides not to finish the form and scroll away - not solved.
+* Although the app works perfectly fine in Internet Explorer on my Acer, the UI is completely distorted.
+The buttons are without styling, links are all blue, navigation bar is transparent, present cards are transparent, images don't fit their sizes, etc. - not solved.

 **Other important remarks:**

-*
-*
-*
-*
+* I'm so grateful to my mentor who has recommended adding comments with [PyDoc](https://docs.python.org/2/library/pydoc.html) to my Python code but I, unfortunately, ran out of time and had to prioritise different things.
+I did my best to have clear and easy to follow comments in the code instead and will try to implement the comments properly in the future from the start!

 ## Deployment